Moisturizing Your Hair

 Moisture your hair is one of the three steps in The Hair Routine method.
 This step is responsible for water replenishment in the hair and it will aid in making it softer and more elastic.

-Do your own hair mask at home!
+Make your own hair mask at home!

 Vegetable glycerin has emollient and moisturizing properties.
 It absorbs water from the air and traps it.
 It makes a protective layer on the hair strands and doesn’t let the humidity escape.
 It is very important to use glycerin when humidity levels are high because in the opposite case where the conditions are dry, glycerin will act to take the humidity out from your hair and evaporate it out to the air.
 An alternative when the weather is dry is to use a deep conditioning cap or a humid towel and wrap your hair inside while masking it.
 Attention!
 You need to be aware of how much your hair absorbs water if your hair has high porosity and you do this too often, your hair will saturate with water and it can easily cause breakage problems.
 You can buy Glycerin at any pharmacy and use it as one of your ingredients for a moisturizing hair mask.